promerma/zeoran/README.md

 (9) libraries.h: contains all the libraries used.

-(10) log: contains the current state of the program and changes and improvements that still need to be done.
+(10) log.dat: contains the current state of the program and changes and improvements that still need to be done.

 ## Structure of generate.input